endoflife-date/endoflife.date/products/bun.md

 ---

-> [Bun](https://bun.sh/) is a open-source JavaScript all-in-one toolkit

-Develop, test, run, and bundle JavaScript & TypeScript projects—all with Bun.
-Bun is an all-in-one JavaScript runtime & toolkit designed for speed, complete with a bundler, test runner, and Node.js-compatible package manager.
+> [Bun](https://bun.sh/) is a open-source JavaScript runtime that focuses on speed, and comes with a bundler, test runner, and a Node.js-compatible package manager.

+Bun does not have a clearly defined support policy.